A Quick Guide on DS Flashcarts

 Obtaining and Setup #

 This is recommended for unhacked DSi and 3DS users to buy, as well as people who are attempting to unbrick their console (or would like that peace of mind).
 Usually costs $5-10 USD.
-Searching “ace3ds” seems to correctly return results on AliExpress.
-Some links are provided here, but they may not be the cheapest options out there:
+Links to purchase the Ace3DS X has been provided below, although they may not be the cheapest listings out there:

 This cart uses the same kernel as the Ace3DS+, link provided below